 Year 12 and Year 13

 Component 1: Examination (40% of total A level): Shakespeare

 Drama and Poetry pre-1900

-Component 2: Examination (40% of total A level) Close reading in chosen topic area
+Component 2: Examination (40% of total A level) Close reading in chosen topic area study from chosen topic area (2 texts)

-Comparative and contextual study
+Comparative and contextual

-from chosen topic area (2 texts)

-Component 3: Coursework (20% of total A level) Task 1: Close analysis of a piece of

-drama, poetry or prose post 1900
+Component 3: Coursework (20% of total A level) Task 1: Close analysis of a piece of drama, poetry or prose post 1900

-Task 2: comparison of 2 pieces of post

-1900 poetry prose or drama.
+Task 2: comparison of 2 pieces of post1900 poetry prose or drama.

-You will need to have achieved both a Level 6 in GCSE English Literature and a Level 5 in GCSE English language.
+You will need to have achieved both a Level 6 in GCSE English Literature and a Level 6 in GCSE English language.
 A grade 5 or equivalent in Maths is also required for entry onto this course.